Dental Implants Lifespan…and Key Maintenance Tips

 Dental implants have a very high short-term success rate.
 Within the first year of insertion, the implant usually fuses with the jawbone through osseointegration, giving the artificial tooth a strong foundation.

-Studies have shown that most dental implants achieve successful osseointegration and function well during this initial period.
+Studies show that most dental implants achieve successful osseointegration and function well during this initial period.

 The long-term functionality of dental implants is an accurate indicator of their success.
-Dental implants can survive for many years, sometimes even a lifetime, with proper maintenance.
+With proper maintenance, dental implants can survive for many years, sometimes even a lifetime.

 Decade-long success: Studies show dental implants have a high success rate and can last more than ten years.

-Lifetime potential: Although not a given, many patients enjoy the benefits of their dental implants for the entirety of their lives.
+Lifetime potential: While not guaranteed, many patients manage to keep their dental implants for life.

 Factors such as oral hygiene, regular dental checkups, and overall health significantly influence the long-term success of dental implants.